Interprofessional Education, Intercultural Development Inventory (IDI), and Service (AA-54)

 Program directors will update the listing of all service courses on an annual basis during the curriculum and catalog review.
 Courses are designated by a diamond symbol in the catalog and print materials.

-During the first semester, all incoming degree-seeking students will complete a pre-test IDI.
-After completing the assessment, the students will meet with an internal Qualified Administrator (QA) of the IDI to receive their Individual Profile Report and Intercultural Development Plan (IDP) by the end of their first semester.
-Tracking will be completed through the Enterprise Portal for Clarkson College, maintained by the internal QAs, and through Canvas, where there will be an IDI module for the IPE course shell.
+All incoming degree-seeking students will complete a pre-test IDI assessment within a course designated by the program director After completing the assessment, the students will meet with an internal Qualified Administrator (QA) of the IDI to receive their Individual Profile Report and Intercultural Development Plan (IDP) by the end of the semester.
+Tracking for the pre-test assessments will be completed through the Enterprise Portal for Clarkson College, maintained by the internal QAs.
 Once a student has completed the pre-test assessment, they will schedule an individual debrief with one of the internal QAs.
-Once a student completes the pre-test assessment and debriefs with a QA, the QA will mark the IDI module as “complete” in that student’s IPE course shell.
+Once a student completes their debrief with a QA, the QA will mark the IDI debrief as “complete” in tracking documents maintained by the QAs.
+The pre-test IDI and individual debrief will be marked as complete or incomplete in the designated course.
+The QAs will regularly communicate with the faculty member(s) of the designated courses to assist with any tracking considerations and review how the IDI tasks can best complement existing curriculum and course objectives.

-Reference: IPEC 2011
+Reference: IPEC 2023